 In order to get special housing, my primary care doctor had to fill out a form to certify my disability.
 This was in addition to the form to certify me for Disability Services.
 This is not listed as an accommodation on my faculty contact sheet, only Disability Services can see this information.

 Get a referral to the assistive technology specialist or department

 At my school the Assistive Technology department is different than Disability Services, though it still requires a disability services file.
 By receiving a referral, you can access services such as enlarged textbooks, assistive technologies, computer labs with built in accessibility software, and more.
 This is the most important department for me because while Disability Services can identify a problem, Assistive Technology solves it.

 Make sure your Disability Services file is ready for the first day of classes

-Get copies of your accommodations sheet (which Disability Services will provide) as soon as possible to pass out to professors, and know how to explain the accommodations as well (post on that here).
+Get copies of your accommodations sheet (which Disability Services will provide) as soon as possible to pass out to professors, and know how to explain the accommodations as well.
 Be sure all your testing accommodations are set before the first exam.
 Don’t wait until you fail to set yourself up with the tools you need to succeed.